 In any case, when you're planning a water heater replacement, play it safe.
 Call your local department of inspections and ask if you need a permit.
 And make sure a plumbing or electrical inspector checks your work.

 Your water heater is dead when the tank leaks.
 The telltale sign that your water heater needs replacing is a slow drip underneath, usually showing up as a trail of rusty water.
 This means that the steel tank has rusted through and can't be fixed.
-Other symptoms, such as insufficient or no hot water, usually signal other problems that you can fix.
+Other symptoms, such as insufficient or no hot water, usually signal other water heater repair problems that you can fix.

 New water heaters come with installation instructions and lots of warnings to make sure you handle the gas, electrical and other connections safely.
 In this article, we'll supplement those basics with techniques and “real world” advice from several professional plumbers.